Coronavirus (COVID-19) Information

 What to Do When Sick

 Anyone who is experiencing symptoms must remain home and avoid coming to any SDSU, SDSURF, or other on-site work location.
-Individuals should prioritize testing via a molecular PCR COVID test and follow the County of San Diego’s Order of the Health Officer titled “Isolation of All Persons with or Likely to have COVID-19.”
+Individuals should prioritize testing via a molecular PCR COVID test.

 Those exposed to someone who is COVID-19-positive and who are asymptomatic are not required to quarantine, regardless of vaccination status.
-Individuals should seek testing 5 days after exposure, wear a facial covering for 10 days, and monitor for symptoms.
+Individuals should seek testing 3-5 days following exposure, wear a facial covering for 10 days, and monitor for symptoms.

 Individuals who have been exposed and are symptomatic are required to quarantine and seek testing via a molecular PCR test after symptoms onset.